 According to researchers, nicotine could prevent the binding and penetration of SARS-CoV-2 into cells, thus limiting the spread of SARS-CoV-2.
 “It is known that SARS-CoV-2 uses the ACE2 receptor to enter cells, and there is evidence that nicotine modulates the expression of ACE2, which in turn can modulate the nicotine and acetylcholine receptor,” says the study.

-But another hypothesis suggests that nicotine can also reduce the excessive immune response that is characteristic of the most severe cases of COVID 19.
+But another hypothesis suggests that nicotine can also reduce the excessive immune response that is characteristic of the most severe cases of COVID-19.
 Researchers remain cautious and expect observations from future clinical trials.

 It should not be concluded that tobacco smoke has a protective effect because it contains thousands of toxic components, about 50 of which are carcinogenic.
 The message is certainly not: start smoking!
 Its health damage has been proven and we should not raise false hopes.
 Until proven otherwise, tobacco remains the main preventable cause of death in the US.
 Because even if they seem less affected, smokers affected by the coronavirus are likely to develop more serious infections than non-smokers.